allen8r/sdc-semantic-segmentation/README.md

 <img width="640" src='./visuals/road-pixels.gif' alt="Images segemented to identify the main road">

-In the image above is a sampling of resultant images with the road pixels identified.
+The image above is a sampling of the resultant images with the road pixels identified.

 ---
 ### Setup